Tatsuya-Nonogaki/export-ADData/README.md

 ---

-##### -NoUsersContainer and -NoForceUsersContainer
+##### -NoDefaultContainer and -NoForceDefaultContainer

-By default, users and groups that would otherwise be created directly under the domain root are placed in the domain's default container (`CN=Users,DC=...`).
+By default, users, groups, and computers that would otherwise be created directly under the domain root are placed in the domain's "Default" container (`CN=Users,DC=...` for users and groups, `CN=Computers` for computers).
-If you specify `-NoUsersContainer`, such objects are instead created directly under the domain root (`DC=...`).
+If you specify `-NoDefaultContainer`, such objects are instead created directly under the domain root (`DC=...`).
-If you specify `-NoForceUsersContainer`, objects are imported exactly as their DN dictates:
+If you specify `-NoForceDefaultContainer`, objects are imported exactly as their DN dictates:
 - If the DN was originally directly under the domain root, it is imported there.
-- If the DN was originally under the `Users` container, it remains in `Users`.
+- If the DN was originally under the default container, it remains in it.

 This behavior also applies in cases where the resulting DN path ends up directly under the domain root, such as when all OUs are removed from an object's original DN by the `-TrimOU` option.

 **Precautions:**
 - These parameters are **mutually exclusive**; you must specify only one or neither.
-- Placing users or groups directly under the domain root is valid but not recommended for most environments.
+- Placing users, groups, or computers directly under the domain root is valid but not recommended for most environments.
 - Use these options only if you are sure this is what you want.

 ---